trufflesuite/drizzle-utils/packages/new-block-stream/README.md

 - observable: An RxJS observable.
 - subscription

-  - `Object` (if web3 subscription):  A reference to the underlying [Web3 subscription](https://web3js.readthedocs.io/en/1.0/web3-eth-subscribe.html#eth-subscribe).
+  If Web3 subscription: `subscription` is a reference to the underlying [Web3 subscription](https://web3js.readthedocs.io/en/1.0/web3-eth-subscribe.html#eth-subscribe).

-  - `Object` (if polling): An object containing a single function with the name `unsubscribe`.
+  If polling, `subscription` is an `Object` with the following fields:
   - unsubscribe - `Function`: Unsubscribe from either the web3.eth subscription or the polling block tracker.

 #### Example

-Subscription using a WebSocketProvider:
+Web3 subscription using a WebSocketProvider:

 ```js
 const web3 = new Web3("ws://127.0.0.1:9545"); // WebsocketProvider